behnamasadi/cpp_tutorials/docs/basic_IO_operation.md

 insertion `<<` and extraction `>>` operators.

 Types of Manipulators:

+### Manipulators Without Arguments
-### Manipulators without arguments: The most important manipulators defined by the IOStream library are provided below.
+The most important manipulators defined by the IOStream library are provided below.
-    I) endl: It is defined in ostream.
+1. endl: It is defined in ostream.
 It is used to enter a new line and after entering a new line it flushes (i.e. it forces all the output written on the screen or in the file) the output stream.

-    II) ws: It is defined in istream and is used to ignore the whitespaces in the string sequence.
+2.  ws: It is defined in istream and is used to ignore the whitespaces in the string sequence.
-    III) ends: It is also defined in ostream and it inserts a null character into the output stream.
+3.  ends: It is also defined in ostream and it inserts a null character into the output stream.
 It typically works with std::ostrstream, when the associated output buffer needs to be null-terminated to be processed as a C string.
-    IV) flush: It is also defined in ostream and it flushes the output stream i.e. it forces all the output written on the screen or in the file.
+4.  flush: It is also defined in ostream and it flushes the output stream i.e. it forces all the output written on the screen or in the file.
 Without flush, the output would be the same but may not appear in real-time.

 ### Manipulators with Arguments:

-I) Some important manipulators in <iomanip> are:
+Some important manipulators in <iomanip> are:
-	a)setw (val): It is used to sets the field width in output operations. b)setfill (c): It is used to fill the character ‘c’ on output stream. c)setprecision (val): It sets val as the new value for the precision of floating-point values. d)setbase(val): It is used to set the numeric base value for numeric values. e)setiosflags(flag): It is used to sets the format flags specified by parameter mask. f)resetiosflags(m): It is used to resets the format flags specified by parameter mask.
+1. `setw (val)`: It is used to sets the field width in output operations.
+2. `setfill (c)`: It is used to fill the character ‘c’ on output stream.
+3. `setprecision (val)`: It sets val as the new value for the precision of floating-point values.
+4. `setbase(val)`: It is used to set the numeric base value for numeric values.
+5. `setiosflags(flag)`: It is used to sets the format flags specified by parameter mask.
+6. `resetiosflags(m)`: It is used to resets the format flags specified by parameter mask.

-II)Some important manipulators in <ios> are:
+Some important manipulators in <ios> are:
-	a)showpos: It forces to show a positive sign on positive numbers. b)noshowpos: It forces not to write a positive sign on positive numbers. c)showbase: It indicates numeric base of numeric values. d)uppercase: It forces uppercase letters for numeric values. e)nouppercase: It forces lowercase letters for numeric values. f)fixed: It uses decimal notation for ?oating-point values. g)scientific: It use scientific floating-point notation.
+1. `showpos`: It forces to show a positive sign on positive numbers.
+2. `noshowpos`: It forces not to write a positive sign on positive numbers.
+3. `showbase`: It indicates numeric base of numeric values.
+4. `uppercase`: It forces uppercase letters for numeric values.
+5. `nouppercase`: It forces lowercase letters for numeric values.
+6. `fixed`: It uses decimal notation for floating-point values.
+7. `scientific`: It use scientific floating-point notation.
-	h)hex: Read and write hexadecimal values for integers and it works same as the setbase(16). i)dec: Read and write decimal values for integers i.e. setbase(10). j)oct: Read and write octal values for integers i.e. setbase(10). k)left: It adjust output to the left. l)right: It adjust output to the right.
+8. `hex`: Read and write hexadecimal values for integers and it works same as the setbase(16).
+9. `dec`: Read and write decimal values for integers i.e. setbase(10).
+10. `oct`: Read and write octal values for integers i.e. setbase(10).
+11. `left`: It adjust output to the left.
+12. `right`: It adjust output to the right.